frika390/village/README.md

         s - save the added modfiers, treasury and incomes delete - delete all saved data

-Important to rember to save before quiting!
+Important to remember to save before quiting!